RigCor7/rigcor7.github.io/_pages/about.md

 ## Opportunity Search

 - I am looking for internship or visiting PhD opportunities related to cybersecurity.
-If you are interested, please contact me.
+If you are interested in, please contact me.
 Thank you. ：）